 An error has occurred and your request has not been sent!
 Please try again or send us an email to.

-For successful infection prevention, a point-of-use filter placed on the faucet or shower for the sterile filtration of drinking water should fulfil the following criteria:• Bacterial retention as required by ASTM F838-15A: > 7 log per cm2 (Brevundimonas diminuta)• Bacteriostatic properties of the filter housing throughout the period of use• Filter surface can be disinfected by wiping• CE-marked medical device
+To ensure successful infection prevention, use a point-of-use filter placed on the faucet or shower head for the sterile filtration of drinking water.
+The filter should satisfy the following requirements:• Bacterial retention as required by ASTM F838-15A: >7 log per square centimeter (Brevundimonas diminuta)• Bacteriostatic properties of the filter housing throughout the period of use• A filter surface that can be wiped down to disinfect• A CE-marked medical device

 In hospitals, withdrawal points for water represent a special interface between technical and hygienic requirements.